Paebbels/pyVHDLParser/doc/References/index.rst

 .. #
-   This files requires a Python module called 'Frontend-AutoProgram' to be located in the 'doc' root folder.
+   This files requires a Python module called 'VHDLParser-AutoProgram' to be located in the 'doc' root folder.
 It expects a variable 'parser' of type ArgumentParser.